Prehistoric Dartmoor Walks, walking the Stone Rows and Stone Circles of Dartmoor

 See also: Dartmoor National Park Authority: Travel Information.

-Haytor Hoppa: Newton Abbot to Widecombe via Bovey Tracey (Country Bus 39 & 271) - Summer Saturdays only
+Haytor Hoppa: Newton Abbot to Widecombe via Bovey Tracey (Stagecoach 38 & Country Bus 271) - Summer Saturdays only

 Exeter to Okehampton (Stagecoach 5A and 6A)

 It is possible with the 6A service to leave Exeter and get off at Sticklepath or the minor stop Ramsley for direct access on to the northern moor.
-Through tickets are available onto the Stagecoach 6 service, for Holsworthy and Bude, however passengers must change buses at Okehampton Station.
+Through tickets are available onto the Stagecoach 6 service, for Holsworthy and Bude, however in some cases passengers must change buses at Okehampton.

 Stagecoach Exeter - Hatherleigh - Okehampton 5A (Mondays to Saturdays), use TravelineSW to see all the minor stops.

-Stagecoach Exeter - Sticklepath - Okehampton 6A (Mondays to Sundays including bank holidays, Sunday/Bank Holiday service operated by Go Cornwall Bus), use TravelineSW to see all the minor stops.
+Stagecoach Exeter - Sticklepath - Okehampton 6A (Mondays to Sundays including bank holidays), use TravelineSW to see all the minor stops.

 Bude/Launceston to Okehampton (Stagecoach Bus 6, Go Cornwall Bus 306)